-Adam Kay is Mint Pictures Managing Director and Head of Programming.
-He started his television career in 1992 as a researcher for Clark TV working on the current affairs show ‘Hard News’ for Channel 4 in the UK.
+Mint Pictures Managing Director and Head of Programming, Adam Kay, started his television career in 1992 as a researcher working on a current affairs show for Channel 4 in the UK.
 He quickly developed a taste for hard hitting journalism and worked on ‘Dispatches’ and numerous exposés for Channel 4.

 After just two years in the industry he joined Chrysalis Television – at the time one of the UK’s fastest-growing independent TV companies.
-Initially a sports production company he worked as a producer on Arsenal TV; Lawn Bowls for the BBC and ‘NBA Basketball’ and ‘Planet Football’ for Channel 4.
+Initially a sports production company he worked as a producer on Arsenal TV; Lawn Bowls for the BBC; ‘NBA Basketball’ and ‘Planet Football’ for Channel 4.

 Moving through the ranks quickly Adam was posted to New York to produce the NBA Basketball coverage for Channel 4 and was then made series editor for ITV.
-From here he diversified as he produced factual entertainment shows for North One Television including the infamous ‘Top Ten’ series for Channel 4.
+From here he diversified to produce factual entertainment shows for Chrysalis TV including the infamous ‘Top Ten’ series for Channel 4.

-A year in Australia saw him produce ‘The Winner is Sydney’ for Channel 7 and direct the Archery and segments of the marathon for Sydney Olympic Broadcasting Organisation at the 2000 Olympics.
-In 2001 Adam returned to the UK as a director on the World Rally Championship and recced every inch of road on the WRC and produced a detailed camera schedule for his team of cameramen and production personnel.
+A year in Australia saw him produce ‘The Winner is Sydney’ for Channel 7 and direct the Archery and segments of the marathon for Sydney Olympic Broadcasting Organisation at the Sydney Olympics 2000.
+In 2001 Adam returned to the UK as a director on the World Rally Championship and recced every inch of road on the WRC and produced a camera schedule for his team of cameramen and production personnel.

-Be it live or post production Adam’s skills are wide and varied and nothing leaves the Mint Pictures building without having his stamp on it.
-He is held in high esteem across the international television community and has produced, directed and executive produced at the Sydney Olympics 2000; Athens Olympics 2004; Melbourne Commonwealth Games 2006; Doha Asian Games 2006; Beijing Olympics 2008 and in 2010 put together the production team and directed the much-acclaimed Archery coverage at the India Commonwealth Games.
+Be it live, ENG or post production Adam skills are wide and varied and nothing leaves Mint Pictures without having his stamp of approval.
+He is held in high esteem across the international television community and has produced (including supervising daily highlights shows and news feeds) and directed at the Sydney Olympics 2000; Athens Olympics 2004; Melbourne Commonwealth Games 2006; Doha Asian Games 2006; Beijing Olympics 2008 and in 2010 put together the production team and directed the much-acclaimed Archery coverage at the India Commonwealth Games.